 Marketing is an essential function of any business who wants to draw new customers.
 Whether B2B or B2C, you have to promote your business so people know you exist — you need a marketing budget.
 Today’s marketing is way more complicated than before which makes it crucial for small business owners to carefully plan and research what marketing options will be most effective both with cost and results and set aside funds in a marketing budget.

 For a local business, you should consider print as well as digital.
 For an online or consulting business, the Internet holds a lot of choices that may work for you.

 Let's look at all the aspects of marketing:

 First, you need a website.
 Your website should be a 24/7 functioning sales person for you.
 It needs to be branded properly with calls-to-action to capture leads and most importantly, optimized for the search engines (SEO).
 Yes, there are free and do-it-yourself (DIY) platforms out there, but I don't' recommend them.

+You want to be found when someone is searching for what you have to offer.
 Yes, you can hire someone to do your SEO, but you can do it yourself with keyword research, regular blogging and being active in social media.
-However, if you want to outsource this, figure on anything from $350 - $500 upfront fee for optimizing your site, and then an ongoing fee of $100 - $200 a month for monitoring.
-See social media below...
+However, if you want to outsource this, figure on anything from $350 – $500 upfront fee for optimizing your site, and then an ongoing fee of $100 – $200 or more a month for monitoring and blogging.
+See social media below…

 Sure you can use free tools like Canva.com to create graphics if you are so inclined, but you may want to have your logo and social media cover graphics professionally done.
 Depending on the designer, they can charge from $50 – $100/hr and based on how many redos, can cost from $200 – $1000+.
 You want to have quality graphics as these portray your online image.